-Prime95 is a small and easy to use freeware application that allows you to find Mersenne Prime numbers designed for overclockers.
+Prime95 for Windows and Linux is a small and easy-to-use freeware application that allows you to find Mersenne Prime numbers designed for overclockers.

 A Mersenne prime is a prime of the form 2P-1.
 The first Mersenne primes are 3, 7, 31, 127, etc. There are only 40 known Mersenne primes.

 The second method is the manual method.
 It requires a little more work and monitoring.
-Recommended for computers with no Internet access or with some kind of firewall problem that prevents the automatic method from working.
+It is recommended for computers with no Internet access or some firewall problem that prevents the automatic method from working.